Fremantle Stuff > Arthur Head > lighthouses. See also: Rottnest lighthouse.

 The Residency first appears on a plan dated 1856, built for the Water Police.
 It was demolished in 1967.
 The lighthouse was erected in 1850 by convict labour.
 About 1876 the tower was cut down and the stump covered with a conical roof.
 The flagstaff was originally at Anglesea Point and was moved to Arthur Head before 1837.
 The house in the left background with the verandahs was the Harbour Master's house.
 Between it and the Residency is the second court house.
 Reproduced from Twentieth Century Impressions of WA, [P.W.H.
 Thiel & Co., Perth] 1901.
 Taken before 1876.

 The second lighthouse was 22' in diameter, 72' tall, with its top 92' above sea level, and burnt kerosene.
+(The remains of the first lighthouse can be seen on the extreme left of this photo.)

 A lighthouse on Arthur Head was no longer required after the construction of the new harbour with lights on the moles at its entrance, and another light at Woodman Point.
 The lantern was removed in 1902 and taken to Bunbury.
 The tower was demolished in 1905 to make place for the construction of the Arthur Head Battery.